tw-eugeneoei/go/README.md

 -   go install github.com/kisielk/errcheck@latest
     -   package to help identify errors that have not been checked
     -   `errcheck .`
+-   In Go interface resolution is implicit.
+If the type you pass in matches what the interface is asking for, it will compile. (structsmethodsinterfaces.go)

 # Resources